 With a custodial wallet, a third-party like a crypto exchange holds a user’s private keys, using them to “sign” initiated transactions on the owner’s behalf.
 Custodial wallets are good for users who don’t want to fuss too much with security, and who aren’t overly concerned with trusting a third party to their private keys.
 Because of risks like hacks, or even an exchange going bankrupt (which has happened before), it’s generally not advised to keep large amounts of cryptocurrency in a custodial wallet.

 For more advanced crypto users, or those who want to be in complete control over their private keys, non-custodial wallets are often preferred.
-With a non-custodial wallet, the holder is solely responsible for keeping their private key safe.
+These wallets are also known as "self-custody" wallets.
+With a self-custody wallet, the holder is solely responsible for keeping their private key safe.
 Non-custodial wallets don’t require a user to trust a third-party for account security, but it does require a substantial amount of self-trust.
 Remember, if a private key is lost or compromised, a user’s funds can be drained or otherwise rendered irretrievable.Related article: All About Bitcoin Wallets

 Types of cold wallets